BarSGuy/Distibution-Shift-Detector/README.md

 ![results](figures/demo_in_vs_out.png)

-When using the CIFAR-10 dataset both for in distribution data and out-of-distribution data, the bound holds (we use the Softmax Response (SR) of a ResNet18 as our confidence-rate function).
+When using the CIFAR-10 dataset both for in distribution data and out-of-distribution data, the bound holds (again, we use the Softmax Response (SR) of a ResNet18 as our confidence-rate function).

 ![results](figures/demo_in_vs_in.png)